Mattia46/Yelp/README.md

 YELP clone

-This application reproduce the Yelp app using Ruby and Ruby on Rails
+This application reproduce the Yelp app using Ruby and Ruby on Rails.

 To run it: